tehbank/SelectBot/README.md

 # SelectBot
-Auto Selection Tool made for Mybot.run
+Auto Selection Tool made for Mybot.run by Fliegerfaust33 (kthx!), edited to work with MultiBot.Run